If you use an Android phone, you probably install apps through the Google Play Store.

 A better alternative is F-Droid.

-F-Droid is an open source alternative app store.
+F-Droid is a libre alternative app store.
 The store does not track users, and the apps it lists are also all open source, so they are much less likely to invade your privacy.

 Installing F-Droid is slightly complicated, but it only has to be installed once.
 After that, it’s as easy to use as any other app store.